bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 * Have an easy to understand schmatic, suitable for teaching.
 * Have an easy to understand PCB, suitable for teaching.
 * Use low cost components.
+* Include serial output capabilities for debugging and teaching.

 ## 3D Render